The Complete Beginner's Completely Incomplete Guide to Oxygen Not Included

 To reiterate a point from earlier: if your base is a "normal" temperature, it will take a long time for your SPOM to heat it up significantly.
 It will take a long time even for the area inside the SPOM to heat up to +75C, the point where (non-gold) machines will take damage.

-So, while you will need to implement cooling, you don't need to have it ready as soon as you fire up your SPOM.
+I have postponed implementing SPOM cooling somtimes by hundreds of cycles and have yet to have it overheat.
+So, while you will want to implement cooling at some point, you don't need to have it ready as soon as you fire up your SPOM.
 (As pretty much any dupe will tell you: if you're running out of algae, hot oxygen is better than no oxygen.)

 You can build SPOMs of various sizes.
 This site has build guides for two SPOMs: a small one (oxygen: 1kg/s) and a large one (oxygen: 3kg/s).
 Which to choose mainly depends on how many dupes you want to be able to support.